A trip to Schönbrunn Zoo

 Schönbrunn Zoo is the oldest zoo in the world, and has now been named Europe’s best zoo six times in a row.
 Part of a UNESCO World Cultural Heritage site with the imperial summer residence of Schönbrunn Palace at its centre, it provides a unique blend of culture and nature, while promoting conservation and biodiversity.
 The zoo’s special appeal comes from its imperial charm.

-600 species – from anteaters to zebras
+500 species – from anteaters to zebras

-Spread across a 17 hectare site, visitors can see 600 different species, some of which are critically endangered, from all over the world: including giraffes eye-to-eye from a purpose-built gallery, orangutans swinging from rope to rope, Siberian tigers dozing on their platforms, koalas munching their way through piles of eucalyptus leaves, and African elephants wallowing in their mud baths.
+Spread across a 17 hectare site, visitors can see 500 different species, some of which are critically endangered, from all over the world: including giraffes eye-to-eye from a purpose-built gallery, orangutans swinging from rope to rope, Siberian tigers dozing on their platforms, koalas munching their way through piles of eucalyptus leaves, and African elephants wallowing in their mud baths.
 Rolling around and digging in the sand, the playful meerkats are a firm visitor favourite.

 World tour of the animal houses

 If the weather makes taking a stroll between the outdoor sections of the park slightly less appealing, then the numerous animal houses will provide a great place to shelter from the elements: the aquarium terrarium, with shimmering fish and fascinating reptiles; the historic monkey house, where death’s head monkeys and red ruffed lemurs roam free; the Polarium, with views of the seals and penguins underwater; the neighbouring Polardom, where visitors can watch polar bears diving below the water’s surface; and the Tirolerhof, where visitors can find out everything they need to know about rare breeds of farm animals.
+The Rainforest House is closed for construction.
+Due to the high humidity inside the building, the 23-year-old house is currently being refurbished

 Zoo experience